Should you get a Chinese Shar Pei?

 The word Shar Pei literally

-means “sand skin”.
-When you touch a Sharpei, the texture of their skin is rough and can be described as sandpaper-like.
-While the FCI only describes one coat variety-“short and bristly” the AKC allows for both “horse coat” and the “brush coat” which can be up to an inch long.
+means “sand skin” which perfectly describes the unique texture of their skin.
+When you touch a Shar Pei, you’ll immediately notice that their skin is rough and can be compared to the texture of sandpaper.
+While the FCI (Fédération Cynologique Internationale) only recognizes one coat variety for this breed, which is described as “short and bristly,” the AKC (American Kennel Club) allows for both “horse coat” and “brush coat.”
+The horse coat can be up to an inch long.

 Growing Up Sharpei